 Be prepared to stick to your schedule (well sort of), if it works and you and your children are happy with it, stick to it.
 You’ll be on track to finish everything that you’ve planned out.
 Don’t be afraid to scrap things if they don’t work out.
 Or you may just need to rearrange things to make it work.

-Be flexible, curriculum may not work out, sicknesses and things may occur that force you to make some changes.
+Be flexible, the curriculum may not work out, sicknesses and things may occur that force you to make some changes.
 Don’t be afraid to postpone things or chuck it all together.

 Are you one of those moms who cringes at those messy projects?
 Well, if your children are asking for them just go ahead and schedule them in.
-We do all our science experiments and projects on Fridays that way I only have to done one major clean up at the end of the day.
+We do all our science experiments and projects on Fridays that way I only have to do one major clean up at the end of the day.
 And the kids have enjoyed creating something super messy.
 The fun projects are always the messy ones.

 Are you neglecting art or music?
 Well, schedule those things as well.
 If you schedule it, you will feel more obligated to get it done.
-When you’re just trying to finish the day’s work, those subjects are the mostly likely to get postponed.
+When you’re just trying to finish the day’s work, those subjects are the most likely to get postponed.
 Schedule it in, gather your supplies the night before, and this way, you’ll be sure to incorporate it into your day.

-Schedule a catch up day, I schedule a lighter day on Fridays so that we can catch up on anything that we missed earlier in the week.
+Schedule a catch-up day, I schedule a lighter day on Fridays so that we can catch up on anything that we missed earlier in the week.
 Since we homeschool year round, I’m not really worried about losing that time.